ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 These activities can also be performed automatically when you use the **User Data** field to provision the virtual instance.
 The `cloud-config` script defines these actions:

-* Instructs the cloud initialization process to run during first boot of your virtual instance.
+* Instructs the cloud initialization process to run during the first boot of your virtual instance.
 * Automatically partitions the device.
 * Formats the partition with an `ext4` file system.
 * Mounts the file system.